LibreRambox/LibreRambox/README.md

 ## Apps available

-Visit our website https://rambox.app/#apps and select the "Community-Edition" filter to see all the apps available.
+Visit our website https://rambox.app/#apps and select the "LibreRambox" filter to see all the apps available.

 ## Features